aws-samples/aws-reinvent2019-arc407-object-detection-at-the-edge/README.md

 13. Click the Machine Learning tab
 14. Add a machine learning resource
 15. Resource name: ObjectDetection
-16. If the model training is still in progress, we will use an existing model for now.
-If the model training is complete, skip steps 17 to 22.
+16. If the model training is still in progress, we will wait for it to finish and then jump to the next section.
-17. Choose _Upload a model in S3_ > click on Select
-18. We will use an already trained model for now, and swap it if your training finishes in time. go and pick trained_model.tar.gz from here - s3://reinventsagemakernotebook-iotwss3bucket-<xxxxxxxx>/trained_model.tar.gz
-19. Local path: /models/object-detection
-20. Lambda function affiliations: Select greengrassObjectDetection
-21. Leave Read-only access
-22. Click Save

 If the Sagemaker Training finishes, do this -